General Motors CFO-Dhivya Suryadevara

-General Motors CFO-Dhivya Suryadevara- the first women from Chennai to get the position as CFO in the automobile industry; the No. 1 US largest automaker, General Motors.
+Dhivya Suryadevara- the first women from Chennai to getting the position as CFO in the automobile industry; the No. 1 US largest automaker, General Motors.
 Currently, she is the Vice President of Corporate Finance, will succeed Chuck Stevens, the GM’s present CFO, on September 1.
-She will report to the GM’s CEO Mary Barra, who has been head of the automaker since 2014 and the only woman to run an automobile industry.
+She will report to the GM’s CEO Mary Barra, who has been head of an automaker since 2014 and the only woman to run an automobile industry.

 First Women as CEO and CFO in the automobile industry: